Wehrmachtbefehlshaber

 The Wehrmachtbefehlshaber (lit.
-'Military Commander') was the German chief military position, in countries occupied by the Wehrmacht which were headed by a civilian administration.
-The main objective was military security in the area, and command the defense in case of attack or invasion.
+'Military Commander') was the German chief military position in countries occupied by the Wehrmacht which were headed by a civilian administration.
+The main responsibilities of this position were military security in the area and command of the defense in case of attack or invasion.
 The Wehrmachtbefehlshaber also had a judicial function, as he served as judge in German military courts.
-He had no control over Army units, but was responsible for defence, and housing for troops.
-In the occupied territories of the Soviet Union, the Wehrmachtsbefehlshaber was also responsible for securing the occupied territories, protect transport links and recording the crops.
+He had no control over Army units, but was responsible for the housing of troops.
+In the occupied territories of the Soviet Union, the Wehrmachtsbefehlshaber was also responsible for securing the occupied territories, protecting transport links, and recording the crops.

 in the occupied areas

 Balkan

 Following the Invasion of Yugoslavia, the commander of the 12th Army was designated "Commander-in-Chief of the German troops in the Balkans", which was later renamed Wehrmachtbefehlshaber Südost.

 Belgium and Northern France

 In Belgium and Northern France, control was originally given to a Military Administration.
 However, in July 1944, after the dismissal of Alexander von Falkenhausen and the creation of the Reichskommissariat of Belgium and Northern France, the post of Wehrmachtbefehlshaber Belgien-Nordfrankreich was established.